KarthikRajR2210/MAT_496_Capstone_Project/README.md

 [DONE] Step-3.1: Decide on method of generating information (decided on debate between experts)
 [DONE] Step-3.2: Add web search capabilities (Tavily) and integrate parallelization (Maybe include retrieval of information from existing documents from folder i.e. RAG)
 [DONE] Step-4: Combine information from all doctors and give the patient a comprehensive and simple to understand diagnosis from various perspectives.(Possibly offer the patient mulitple "treatment plans" with its positives and negatives and they can choose accordingly)
-[DONE] Step-5: Integrate all the above steps into a working graph, which can take symptom from user, human interrupts for deciding doctors, and returning the final diagnosis.
+[DONE] Step-5: Integrate all the above steps into a working graph, which can take symptom from user and returns the final diagnosis.
-[TODO] Step-6: Make a .py file to get the same in langgraph and observe if similar results can be obtained.
+[DONE] Step-6: Make a .py file to get the same in langgraph and observe if similar results can be obtained.

 ## Conclusion: